 Lillian Grappe Lamphere is an Associate in the firm’s Litigation Practice Group and a member of the Antitrust Practice Team.
-Lillian has experience representing publicly traded corporations, local businesses, insurance carriers, and individuals in contract disputes, real estate disputes, unfair trade practices, premises liability, noncompetition, and utilities regulation.
+Lillian has experience representing publicly traded corporations, local businesses, insurance carriers, and individuals in insurance coverage litigation, contract disputes, real estate disputes, unfair trade practices, premises liability, noncompetition, and utilities regulation.

 Prior to Freeborn, Lillian was a Litigation Associate at Phelps Dunbar LLP where she drafted legal memoranda, pleadings, evidentiary and dispositive motions, and appellate briefs.
 She additionally managed case files, including researching complex areas of law, analyzing implications of contractual provisions, developing litigation strategy, and more.